PseudoDevs/IamGhost/abmd10.md

-Last updated: 2024-04-07 06:34:00
+Last updated: 2024-04-07 06:34:35
-Random Quote: Anything sounds weird, if you say it a  undred times.
-Bowl.
-Bowl.
-Bowl... - Ted Mosby
+Random Quote: Space.
+Time.
+Reality.
+It's more than a linear path.
+It's a prism of endless possibility. - The Watcher